-Lumbar puncture, also referred to as a spinal tap, is the process of inserting a syringe in the lower spine to extract cerebrospinal fluid.
-This is a clear liquid that circulates within the nervous system, from the brain to the lower tip of the spine.
-The fluid is drawn out from subarachnoid space, which is a cavity or pocket of cerebrospinal fluid that surrounds the entire nervous system.
+Lumbar puncture, also referred to as a spinal tap, is the process of inserting a syringe in the lower spine to extract cerebrospinal fluid (a clear liquid that circulates within the nervous system, carrying vital nutrients) (1).
+The fluid is drawn out from a cavity or pocket of cerebrospinal fluid that surrounds the entire nervous system.

-Cerebrospinal fluid is significant because it cushions the spine and brain from physical impact and carries vital nutrients for the nervous system.
-Therefore, it can provide valuable insights into the health of the nervous system and display pathogens in case of neural infection.
+Cerebrospinal fluid is significant because it can provide valuable insights into the health of the nervous system and display pathogens in the case of neural infection (2).

 Why Is Lumbar Puncture Done?

-Lumbar puncture or spinal tap is recommended when the doctor suspects a nervous system disorder, infection, or cancer (1).
+Lumbar puncture or spinal tap is recommended when the doctor suspects a nervous system disorder, infection, or cancer (3).
 The fluid can be tested externally for anomalies or the presence of diseases.
-In fact, sometimes it is the only way to determine the presence of certain infections.
+Sometimes, it could be the only way to determine the presence of certain infections.
 Following are scenarios where the spinal tap is recommended over general diagnostic procedures:

-- Neonatal sepsis: It is a blood infection in infants caused by a host of diseases including those that affect the nervous system such as meningitis and encephalitis (2).
+- Neonatal sepsis: It is a blood infection in infants caused by a host of diseases, including those that affect the nervous system, such as meningitisiXSwelling and inflammation of the protective layers surrounding the brain and spinal cord caused by a bacterial or viral infection and encephalitisiXSwelling of the brain caused by an infection, medicine, or autoimmune response leading to hallucinations, seizures, or a stiff neck (4).
+According to a systematic review published in the Archives of Disease in Childhood, the global incidence of neonatal sepsis was reported to be 2824 cases per 100,000 live births.
 If the doctor suspects the cause of sepsis to be an infection of the nervous system, then he would conduct a spinal tap to determine the presence of pathogens in the cerebrospinal fluid.

-- Bacterial and viral infections: Microbes may find their way from blood or nerves to the cerebrospinal fluid, where they may harm the body by affecting the nervous system.
-Syphilis can be reliably diagnosed using spinal tap procedure (3).
+- Bacterial and viral infections: Microbes may find their way from blood or nerves to the cerebrospinal fluid, where they may harm the body by affecting the nervous system (5) (6).

-- Subarachnoid hemorrhage: It is the bleeding within the subarachnoid space, which lines the nervous system including the brain.
-The presence of blood here can indicate hemorrhage, which can occur due to head trauma or due to an aneurysm.
-This causes the arterial walls to form a balloon-like pocket that bursts to leak blood into the surrounding tissue.
-An aneurysm is itself caused by bacterial or viral infections.
+- Subarachnoid hemorrhage: It is the bleeding within the subarachnoid space, which lines the nervous system, including the brain.
+The presence of blood here can indicate hemorrhage, which can occur due to head injury or due to an aneurysmiXA defect in the artery causing it to swell up, which, if ruptured, can cause headache, pain, or even stroke .
+This causes the arterial walls to form a balloon-like pocket that bursts to leak blood into the surrounding tissue (8).

 - Nervous system disorders: Lumbar puncture is a direct means of tapping into the nervous system to diagnose abnormalities or ailments.
-Degenerative neural diseases such as multiple sclerosis and Guillain-Barre syndrome are determined through laboratory testing of the cerebrospinal fluid, which can be obtained using spinal tap.
+Degenerative neural diseases such as multiple sclerosisiXA disorder of the central nervous system that causes problems of speech, coordination, and vision, numbness, and walking difficulties and Guillain-Barre syndromeiXA rare autoimmune disorder that affects the nerves, resulting in muscle weakness or paralysis are determined through laboratory testing of cerebrospinal fluid, which can be obtained using the spinal tap procedure (9).

-There are certain other scenarios where a doctor may perform a lumbar puncture to inject a substance rather than extract fluids:
+There are certainly other scenarios where a doctor may perform a lumbar puncture to inject a substance rather than extract fluids:

-- Inject dye into the cerebrospinal fluid: A special medical dye is injected into the subarachnoid space to help the doctor observe the X-rays of the nervous system better.
-This enables proper inspection of the spinal cord and associated nerves, which can be used to determine the presence of a disease.
+- Inject dye into the cerebrospinal fluid: Neuroimaging can be done through X-rays to observe the nervous system, but sometimes a special medical dye is injected into the subarachnoid space to help the doctor observe the X-rays of the nervous system better.
+This enables proper inspection of the spinal cord and associated nerves, which can be used to determine the presence of a disease (10).

-- Injecting chemotherapy drugs: Lumbar puncture is utilized for the delivery of chemotherapy drugs in the nervous system or even other parts of the body in cases of cancer.
+- Injecting chemotherapy drugs: Lumbar puncture is utilized for the delivery of chemotherapy drugs in the nervous system or even other parts of the body in cases of cancer (11).

 - Injecting medicines or anesthetics: Anesthetics can work faster if injected directly into the nervous system through a spinal tap.
 Doctors may also use lumbar puncture to inoculate the body with medicines in case they see it as the best means of administering the drug.

-In some cases, the doctor may inject a needle only to measure the pressure of the cerebrospinal fluid, using a medical device called manometer.
-High cerebrospinal fluid pressure is a critical indicator of some diseases such as meningitis (5).
+In some cases, the doctor may inject a needle to measure the intracranial pressure or pressure of the cerebrospinal fluid, using a medical device called a manometer.
+High cerebrospinal fluid pressure is a critical indicator of some diseases, such as meningitis (12).

 The doctor explains the process and significance.
 He will also discuss the apprehensions over the procedure and assuage any concerns.
 Parents play a vital role in deciding the use of sedation.

-Lumbar puncture is performed using local anesthesia, where the spot of injection stays numb while the baby is alert.
-It is also performed using general anesthesia where the baby is completely unconscious.
+Lumbar puncture is performed using local anesthesia, where the spot of injection stays numb, while the baby is alert.
 The doctor may even choose to give an intravenous sedative, which will make the infant drowsy.